evocount/display-management/README.md

     A [Multihead](https://wiki.archlinux.org/index.php/Multihead) setup may refer to one of 2 things.
     1. An X screen having more than 1 monitor attached
     2. Having multiple physical displays by configuring a multi Screen setup each with 1(or more) monitors

+12. EDID
+    And [Extended Display Identification Data](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data) is a data format used by a physical display to export its capabilities.
+It contains data such as manufacturer name, serial number, display sizem etc... .

 ---